salesforce/design-system-react/README.md

 import {SLDSIcons} from 'design-system-react';
 ```

-Then, in your JSX, refer to the specific variant you want to use using the COMPONENT.COMPONENT_VARIANT, e.g. SLDSIcons.Icon.
+In your JSX, refer to the specific variant you want to use as COMPONENT.COMPONENT_VARIANT, e.g. SLDSIcons.Icon.

 Here is an example media object: